pinojs/pino/docs/api.md

 <a id="pino-test-once"></a>
 ### `pino.test.once(stream, expected, is) => Promise<void>`
-Assert chunk is expected in the stream using the `stream.once` event listener.
+Assert that a single pino log is expected.

 ```js
 const pino = require('pino')